 Unprotected vaginal and/or anal intercourse (including condom breakage, dipping and delayed application of condom) with either:

-- A partner of unknown status from an HIV high-risk population (unless both partners have been mutually monogamous for more than 3 months and have both been tested HIV negative).
+- A partner of unknown status (unless both partners have been mutually monogamous for more than 3 months, and have both been tested HIV negative).

 - Injection drug and crack use, especially with shared equipment.